Nefelim4ag/Marlin/README.md

 It is not necessary to specify all the parameters in the file, it can contain any number of necessary parameters, even just one.

 ## Version history

+### 08.02.2022
+**v2.1.1**
+- [X] **Fully and permanently fixed Linear Advance with all drivers, including TMC2208/TMC2225** ([commit in Marlin](https://github.com/MarlinFirmware/Marlin/commit/232a104a927988c63f8c0c53a8c2e26005166e2d))
+- [X] corrected the work of the table corners alignment assistant (`Tramming Wizard` menu), now it displays the absolute height of the corners and automatically measures when moving to another corner

 ### 07/29/2022
 **v2.1**